LR-DSC01643.jpg

 Southern ground hornbill

-White rumped shrike with lunch
+White-rumped shrike with lunch

 Speckled mouse bird